drhsqlite/fossil-mirror/www/vccp/intro.md

 systems that do not support tags and/or properties on check-ins or that do not support tag propagation can ignore all of these attributes.

+### 3.6 Tag JSON Format

+A new tag is created using the following JSON syntax:

+>
+    {
+      "time": DATETIME,    -- Time when the tag was created "name": TEXT,        -- Name of the tag
+      "from": INT,         -- Check-in being tagged
+      "comment": TEXT,     -- Message associated with the tag "mimetype": TEXT,    -- Mimetype of the message "value": TEXT,       -- Value of the tag if it is really a property "delete": 1,         -- Stop propagaging this tag "propagate": 1,      -- Propagate this tag to direct children "tagger": {          -- Person who created this tag "name": TEXT,           -- Name or handle
+        "email": TEXT,          -- Email address
+        "time": DATETIME        -- Override for $.time
+      }
+    }

+### 3.7 Message Description JSON Format

+>
+    {
+      "version": INT,               -- protocol version number
+      "features": [TEXT],            -- supported optional features
+      "client_vcs": TEXT,
+      "server_vcs": TEXT,
+      "credentials": {
+         "username": TEXT,
+         "password": TEXT,
+      }
+      "pull": [{
+         "branch": TEXT,
+         "decendents_of": TEXT,
+         "after": DATETIME
+      }],
+      "max_size_hint": INT,
+      "done": 1,
+      "more_available": 1,
+      "continue_with": JSON,
+    }